H&R Block customers frustrated over problems getting stimulus money

-The problem is discovered when you go to Get My Payment on the IRS's website to track the status of your stimulus money.
+The problem is discovered when you go to Get My Payment on the IRS' website to track the status of your stimulus money.

 "The IRS is depositing money in wrong accounts that were not used for the 1st check.
-I'm not sure what the payment #2 account number is," one person who experienced the problem said.
+I'm not sure what the payment #2 account number is," said a viewer of our sister station WTVD-TV who experienced the problem.

 And he's not alone.